bitfireAT/webdav-push/content.md

 A WebDAV client that implements WebDAV-Push typically

 - detects whether the server supports WebDAV-Push and which push transports,
-- connects to a service (which is usually not operated by the WebDAV server provider),
+- connects to a push service (which is usually not operated by the same party as the WebDAV server),
-- subscribes to one or more collections on the server (and thus provides information about its push service),
+- subscribes to one or more collections on the server (providing push service-specific details),
 - receives push notifications that cause some client-side action (like to refresh the view or run synchronization),
 - re-subscribes to collections before the subscriptions expire,
 - unsubscribes from collections when notifications are not needed anymore.